kiswa/angular2-base/README.md

 Tests are in the `test` directory, with one already there as an example.
 To run the tests, use the command `gulp test`.
 This generates the JavaScript files, then runs the tests against them.

-You can have the tests auto-run when changed by running the `gulp watchtests` command.
+You can have the tests auto-run when tests or ts files change by running the `gulp watchtests` command.

 ## Production